jiseruk/eventbus/README.md

 # wequeue-management_api

-This is the event bus of Wenance. it's made for transforming the sinchronized api calls between different microservices in an asynchronic, and event oriented comunnication.
+This is the event bus of Wenance. it's made for transforming the synchronized api calls between different microservices in an asynchronous, and event oriented comunnication.

 ## For starting the local environment:
 ```